 Explore Color Science with Grape Juice

 First graders love experimenting and pretending to be scientists.
 They also enjoy playing in the kitchen and mixing ingredients to create something new.
-It is particularly exciting for them when they can make something change colors.
-This activity will allow your child to experiment in the kitchen and expand her science knowledge, and make some liquids change color while she's at it.
-She will learn scientific terms such as "acid" and "base", "chemical reaction" and "indicator."
-She'll love being a “Color Scientist” with this activity and who knows, she may even be inspired to be a future chemist!
+It's especially exciting for them when they can make something change in some unexpected or dramatic way.
+In this activity, your child will learn scientific terms such as "acid" and "base", "chemical reaction" and "indicator" as she watches liquids change colors.
+She'll love being a “Color Scientist” and—who knows—this activity might even spark an interest in chemistry!

 What You Need: